Manisrii21/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+step 1:start

-1.Import the standard Libraries.
+step 2:Import the standard Libraries.

-2.Set variables for assigning dataset values.
+step 3:Set variables for assigning dataset values.

-3.Import linear regression from sklearn.
+step 4:Import linear regression from sklearn.

-4.Assign the points for representing in the graph.
+step 5:Assign the points for representing in the graph.

-5.Predict the regression for marks by using the representation of the graph.
+step 6:Predict the regression for marks by using the representation of the graph.

-6.Compare the graphs and hence we obtained the linear regression for the given datas.
+step 7:Compare the graphs and hence we obtained the linear regression for the given datas.

+step 8:

 ## Program:
 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: MANI SRI LATHA.M
+Developed by: MANI SRI LAATHA.M
 RegisterNumber: 212223110025
 */